Behind The Audiencers: from a brand publisher to a growing community, on and offline

 In 600 days, we published nearly 400 articles, in English and French.
 Behind this production, Poool’s in-house team, but importantly with the help of external guests: working professionals, consultants, veteran professionals, independent experts.
 Guaranteeing the credibility of our content, never censored and with little guidance, our external columnists enable The Audiencers to speak to those who make the industry what it is.

-As defined during our persona building sessions pre-launch, our grid was segmented based on three needs held by our target audience:
+As defined during our persona building sessions pre-launch, our editorial grid was segmented based on three needs held by our target audience:

 • Decisions, to support the strategic, business decisions by key DMs